scotthmccoy/scotthmccoy.github.io/_posts/2025-02-18-swift-string-manipulations.md

-Remove Whitespace from start and end of string
+Remove CharacterSet (in this case, whitespace) from start and end of string

 `.trimmingCharacters(in: .whitespacesAndNewlines)`

+Remove CharacterSet from whole string

+`var processed = s.components(separatedBy: CharacterSet.alphanumerics.inverted).joined()`

 Tokenize